 Their name is always associated with innovative feminist music, high energy performances and a decidedly non-traditional take on choral music.
-Over the years, many women have passed through the portals of Choeur Maha, and moved on to successful careers as artists and teachers.
-The choir has been a pillar of support for women’s choral music in Montreal, helping the public understand and appreciate women’s choral music and the different arts tied to musical performance.
+Over the years, many singers have passed through the portals of Choeur Maha, and moved on to successful careers as artists and teachers.
+The choir has been a pillar of support for women’s choral music in Montreal, helping the public understand and appreciate choral music and the different arts tied to musical performance.

 - Weekly rehearsals take place every Tuesday from September through May, from 6:45 PM until 9:30 PM, at Galerie Oboro (4001 Berri), in the Plateau.